Alexis Anvekar MD ABIHM

 Alzheimer's disease is typically diagnosed in the mid-to-late seventies.
 But the pathological changes, such as amyloid accumulation, synaptic loss, and metabolic dysfunction, begin 10 to 25 years earlier.

 That means the seeds are planted in your fifties.
 Sometimes you're in your late forties.
 We call this The Silent Gap: the decade or two between the first detectable, modifiable drivers of brain aging and the diagnosis that arrives too late to reverse.

-It is silent because conventional medicine does not measure anything during that window.
-We wait for a crisis instead of reading the early signals.
+Additionally, if you live in the greater Los Angeles area, your brain fog may have an additional layer.
 The Eaton Canyon and Palisade fires of January 2025 released a significant burden of particulate matter, heavy metals, volatile organic compounds, and neurotoxic combustion byproducts into the air across Pasadena and the surrounding communities.

 Environmental neurotoxin exposure is a documented, modifiable driver of brain aging — and for women already navigating the cognitive vulnerabilities of the menopausal transition, this exposure can compound symptoms significantly.